-Feminizations are Full of Girl Power
+Feminizations Carry Girl Power

 Some feminized names are pretty straightforward.
 Add an ending, and Henry becomes Henrietta, Jalil becomes Jalila, Michael becomes Michaela.
 But what about Makayla, or just Kayla?
 Do they count, when parents run with the sound they like and leave the original boy name behind?

 How picky do we get about etymology?
 If you look in a Latin dictionary, Victor means “winner” and Victoria means “victory”: they’re different words.
 A pedant might say the feminine form of Victor is Victrix, or at least something like Victorine.
 But does that mean you shouldn’t name your daughter Victoria in honor of Grandpa Victor?
-Does it heck.
+Like heck.

 In practical naming terms, intention plays a part in deciding what counts as a feminization.
 If you choose the name Raelynn to honor a special Ray, by all means it’s a feminization.
 If you just love the sound of the name, you might not see it as one.

 Let’s look at today’s most popular feminized names and the different ways to make them, beyond adding -ina.

 Olivia, the reigning Number 1 girl name in the USA and a popular choice around the world, could be considered a feminization of Oliver.
 And many other feminized names are rising up the charts, too.
 These are the most popular names in the latest US statistics that we’d call feminizations — all are in the Top 200 girl names.

 Perhaps the most obvious way to turn a male name female.
 A lot of the endings are based on Romance languages like Latin, French and Spanish, but there are some more modern endings that do the same job.

 Normani (the singer was named after her uncle Norman)